jybantang/Phys215-202324-2/00-Intro/README.md

 - Jupyter Notebook installation will require Python installation via [Anaconda](https://www.anaconda.com/products/distribution).
 - Installing IJulia and Julia kernel into Jupyter is found in the [IJulia documentation](https://julialang.github.io/IJulia.jl/stable/).

+Installation of Jupyter notebook allows beautiful notebooks, .ipynb, that can me exported (via "download") to PDF or HTML formats.

 # Installing Julia extension in VSCode
 VSCode is becoming popular in many programming languages.
 One feature is its ability to incorporate many formatting schemes.